 The nonRepudation value SHOULD NOT be set for server certificates (including "host" and "service" certificates), as it implies that any use of the key would constitute incontrovertible evidence that the signing was done in a conscious way, which is unlikely for a server certificate.
-Its assertion in personal end-entity certificates SHOULD be limited to special purposes.
+It SHOULD NOT be set in other end-entity certificates either, as the claims made by this keyUsage are ill-defined or non-verifiable, and its interpretation by clients unclear.
+If it is set regardless, its assertion in personal end-entity certificates SHOULD be limited to special purposes.